BitsAndDroids/FlightConnector-Rust/connector-docs/src/ch10-01-01-outputs.md

 The bundle edit menu categorizes outputs based on the category provided in the category field.
 Custom/WASM events get their own separate category.
+At a later point users will be able to add their own custom categories.

 ## WASM Outputs